 At daybreak, Jesus went out to a solitary place.
 The people were looking for him and when they came to where he was, they tried to keep him from leaving them.
 But he said, “I must proclaim the good news of the kingdom of God to the other towns also, because that is why I was sent.”

-What, When, & Where is the Kingdom of God?
+What, When, & Where is the Kingdom?

 We don’t use words like “kingdom” very much anymore, so it is perhaps better understood in modern terms as the Jesus Nation.
 The Jesus Nation is a realm of relationship with God and others that is in harmony with God’s will and God’s way.
 Jesus presented us with God’s way with the Sermon on the Mount (Matthew 5-7).
 Jesus came to inaugurate a movement.
 As the one sinless person in history, Jesus is the one and only perfect reflection of what it looks like for God to fully reign over a person’s life.
 Jesus is thus the perfect embodiment of the Kingdom.